EnigmaCurry/d.rymcg.tech/sftp/README.md

  * `SFTP_USERS` This is a comma separated list of user:UID pairs to create SFTP accounts.
-Match the UID to the same UID that your data (or service container) uses.
+Match the UID to the same UID that your data (or service container) uses (see example below).
 If you only use the default sftp volume (without any other consumers of the volume), then the UIDs may be arbitrarily chosen but should be unique.

 ```
 ## For example, to create two accounts, ryan (UID=54321) and gary (UID=1001):